rustfoundation/foundation.rust-lang.org/events/rustconf-2025.md

 ---
 title: RustConf 2025
 description: >-
-  The Rust Foundation is thrilled to host RustConf 2025!
+  The Rust Foundation is thrilled to host RustConf 2025 from September 2-5!
   Location to be announced soon.
 date: 2025-09-02T00:00:00Z
 tags:
   - live